 In classrooms that embrace a trauma-informed approach to learning, there are some key benefits for the students as well as the instructor.
 All students, those suffering from trauma and those who are not, benefit from a supportive environment that emphasizes empowerment, trust, safety, etc. Students who are coping with traumatic events benefit from instructors who are tuned into their needs and trained to foster collaboration.
 This includes looping in professional mental health providers, such as counselors, when necessary to enhance support for students who may be struggling.
 Teachers benefit from this collaboration.
 Plus, additional training helps them better manage traumatized kids, helping children avoid negative behaviors in favor of healthier coping methods.

 To develop a trauma-informed classroom, teachers need training.
 Both schools and individual teachers need to consider the many benefits of professional development in this field.
-For current teachers, continuing education and programs that foster trauma-informed learning environments can help.
+For current teachers, continuing education that foster trauma-informed learning environments can help.
 With the right training and support, teachers can expect to be able to: